Angle-Side-Angle (ASA)

 If two sides and the included angle of one triangle are congruent to the two sides and the included angle of a second triangle, then the two triangles are congruent.

-If , then the triangles are similar.
+If , then the triangles

 If two angles and the non-included side of one triangle are congruent to two angles and the non-included side of a second triangle, then the two triangles are congruent.